o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/materials.md

 For more information on creating PhysX collider mesh assets, see [FBX Settings PhysX export](/docs/user-guide/features/assets/fbx-settings/physx-export.md)\.

 **Note**
-You can use the names of the placeholder materials to automate material assignment in Lumberyard by using an `_` in the placeholder material name\.
+You can use the names of the placeholder materials to automate material assignment in O3DE by using an `_` in the placeholder material name\.
 The FBX exporter parses placeholder material names found on PhysX collider mesh assets as `PropertyName_PhysicsMaterialName`\.
 A placeholder material named `Road` creates a physics material property named **Road** on the collider component under **Mesh Surfaces**\.
 A placeholder material named `Road_Dirt` creates a physics material property named **Road** and attempts to assign the physics material named **Dirt** to the **Road** property, assuming that the assigned physics material library contains a physics material named **Dirt**\.